Golden Retriever Sleeping Habits

 Yawning is contagious and so you can try yawning intentionally because it triggers sleepiness, especially in puppies.

 If none of these things work, try consulting a vet and get a checkup to see if everything is fine with your pup.

-Here are a few clicks that I took while Angel was more sedate and it appears in the photo like she is sleepy like all the golden retrievers who sleep all day!
+Check my Instagram handle to see photos that I took while Angel was more sedate, and it appears in the photo like she is sleepy like all the golden retrievers who sleep all day!
 How does your dog sleep time look?